samsepi0x0/Mouse-Via-Webcam/README.md

 [MediaPipe](https://opensource.google/projects/mediapipe) is a python module developed by Google, which can track both hands for us and gives us 20 marks points on each hand.

+[Autopy](https://pypi.org/project/autopy/) is a python module that helps us move to mouse and click accordingy.

 With the help of these libraries, we can control the mouse on the basis of the movement of the hand.

 ### Requirements: